Pierre-Charles Villeneuve

-Pierre-Charles-Jean-Baptiste-Silvestre de Villeneuve (31 December 1763 – 22 April 1806) was a French naval officer during the Napoleonic Wars.
-He was in command of the French and the Spanish fleets that were defeated by Nelson at the Battle of Trafalgar.
+Vice-Admiral Pierre-Charles-Jean-Baptiste-Silvestre de Villeneuve (31 December 1763 – 22 April 1806) was a French Navy officer who served in the French Revolutionary and Napoleonic Wars.
+He was in command of a Franco-Spanish fleet which was defeated by the British Royal Navy at the Battle of Trafalgar in 1805.

 Early career

-Villeneuve was born in 1763 at Valensole, and joined the French Navy in 1779.
-He took part in naval operations in the American Revolutionary War, serving as an ensign on Marseillais, in de Grasse's fleet.

-Despite his aristocratic ancestry, he sympathised with the French Revolution, dropping the nobiliary particle from his name, and was able to continue his service in the Navy when other aristocratic officers were purged.
-He served during several battles, and was promoted to rear admiral in 1796 as a result of this.
+Pierre-Charles Villeneuve was born on 31 December 1763 at Valensole, Provence.
+He joined the French Navy in 1779, and took part in naval operations in the American Revolutionary War, serving as a ship-of-the-line ensign on Marseillois in François Joseph Paul de Grasse's fleet.
+Despite his aristocratic ancestry, Villeneuve sympathised with the French Revolution; dropping the nobiliary particle from his name, he was able to continue serving in the French navy when other aristocratic naval officers were purged.
+Villeneuve fought in several naval battles of the War of the First Coalition, and was promoted to counter admiral in 1796.

-At the Battle of the Nile in 1798 he was in command of the rear division.
+Villeneuve participated in the French invasion of Egypt and Syria in 1798; at the Battle of the Nile, he was in command of the French rear division.
 His ship, Guillaume Tell, was one of only two French ships of the line to escape the defeat.
-He was captured soon afterwards when the British took the island of Malta, but he was soon released.
-He was criticised for not engaging the British at the Nile, but Napoleon considered him a "lucky man" and his career was not affected.
-His treatment by the British was not bad, but led to him describing them as 'gobelins gras' (lit. 'greasy goblins) in a letter to his family.
+Villeneuve was subsequently captured by the British during the siege of Malta, but he was soon released.
+Though Villeneuve was criticised for not engaging the British at the Battle of the Nile, Napoleon considered him a "lucky man" and his career was not affected.

-In 1804, Napoleon ordered Villeneuve, now a vice admiral stationed at Toulon, to escape from the British blockade, overcome the British fleet in the English Channel, and allow the planned invasion of Britain to take place.
-To draw off the British defences, Villeneuve was to sail to the West Indies, where it was planned that he would combine with the Spanish fleet and the French fleet from Brest and attack British possessions in the Caribbean, before returning across the Atlantic to destroy the British Channel squadrons and escort the Armée d'Angleterre from their camp at Boulogne to victory in England.
+In 1804, Napoleon ordered Villeneuve, now a vice admiral stationed at Toulon, to slip past the British blockade, overcome the Royal Navy's Channel Squadron and allow Napoleon's planned invasion of the United Kingdom to take place.
+To draw off the Channel Squadron, Villeneuve was to sail to the West Indies, where he would combine forces with the Spanish Navy and the French fleet at Brest and attack the British West Indies before returning across the Atlantic and destroying the Channel Squadron and escort the Army of the Ocean Coasts from their camp at Boulogne to invade England.